 For the health and safety of our students, faculty and staff, we have worked hard to move programs online, while still providing in-person learning where feasible.
 Throughout the pandemic, it is important to us that our students can continue their education while maintaining access to the same quality instructors/programs they need to succeed.
 By offering “remote learning” we are better able to support international students not able to come back to Canada to complete their programs.

 How is the college effectively transitioning its programs and services to online services of value?

 You can access the latest information at selkirk.ca/now

 .
 Also, be sure to follow our social media channels.
 Students will also be contacted via email with information as it is released.

-The services you appreciate and require will still be available online.
-We are investing first in all student supports that you require to be successful, which includes: Accessibility Services, Assessment Services, Counselling, on-call Invigilators, and the Learning Resource Centres, to support students and faculty in the most efficient way possible.
+The services you appreciate and require are still available online.
+We are investing in all student supports that you require to be successful, which includes: Accessibility Services, Assessment Services, Counselling, on-call Invigilators, and the Learning Resource Centres, to support students and faculty in the most efficient way possible.

 What financial support is available for students?
 I’m worried I won’t be able to finish/or enter my program now that my financial situation has changed.